 - Life sciences: health, pharmacy, disease prevention

 - Built environment: designing low energy buildings

 By 2030, these areas are predicted to employ 7.1 million people.

 Energy, Town planning, Environment, Weather & climate, Transport, Communications, Materials, Medical, Health, Media, Food, Beauty, Creative industries, Finance, Law, Translating, Communications, Consultancy, Entrepreneurial!

 There are a number of different options if your daughter wants to pursue a career in STEM, including higher education and apprenticeships.
-To find out more attend one of our Create Your Future events or check out the Inspire course run by 2012 WISE Awards winners EDT – Engineering Development Trust.
+To find out more, attend a People Like Me event or ask your daughter’s school if they would be interested in holding one.